Mark Daigneault: Oklahoma City Thunder (2019–present)

 During the Thunder's coaching search, general manager Sam Presti was enthusiastic regarding Daigneault's track record in the Thunder organization, including "connecting with players, teaching the game and making the kind of short- and longer-term adjustments that are crucial for a franchise that is transitioning out of playoff contention and toward a younger, developmental roster."

 With the Thunder in a rebuilding phase, Daigneault finished his first season with a 22–50 record, the first losing season since the 2008–09 season.
 In his second season, Daigneault led the youngest team in NBA history to eight 15-plus-point comeback wins.
 Prior to All-Star break, the Thunder also had the eighth-best-ranked defensive rating at 108.6.
 However, the Thunder finished with a 24–58 record, tallying their second consecutive losing season since the franchise moved to Oklahoma City.
 In the third season of the Thunder's rebuild, Daigneault emerged as one of the best coaches in the NBA as the Thunder improved to a 40–42 record, a 16-win improvement from the previous season.
 The Thunder made the NBA play-in tournament as the tenth seed and defeated the New Orleans Pelicans before losing to the Minnesota Timberwolves, falling one game shy of the 2023 NBA playoffs.
 After exceeding preseason expectations and a play-in appearance, Daigneault was nominated for the NBA Coach of the Year Award.
 Daigneault ultimately finished second in voting with 48 second-place votes and 20 third-place votes.
 Prior to the start of the 2023–24 season, the Thunder announced that head coach Daigneault signed a multi-year contract extension.

 In April 2024, Daigneault was named NBA Coach of the Year for the 2023–24 season.
 He joins Scott Brooks (2010) as the only Thunder coaches to win the award.
-Daigneault would go on to win the 2025 NBA Finals, his first NBA championship.
+Daigneault would go on to win the 2025 NBA Finals, his first NBA championship, in seven games over the Indiana Pacers.